 No asset market is truly chaotic — or, at least, it should not be.
 There are rules on it that can help you predict the future turn of events.

 Bitcoin itself has been in the red since the beginning of 2018, losing the investors left and right.
 By March, the majority of holders were the core supporters who will not sell until they have a good reason to.
 The coin reached its lowest possible value around 3 000 USD, but felt rather comfortable there and even attempted a half-hearted recovery.
-In fact, some indicators have even started to turn positive.
+In fact, some indicators have even started to turn positive, Then click here for more information about bitcoin news.

 Now that we have a corresponding bullrush caused by real-world events, positive technicals actually come into play full-force.
 They alone won’t be enough to keep the market bullish after the Bitcoin halving event, but they can definitely prevent a sharp dropoff.